 If you are going for a while, it may be wiser to look for stores that sell your pet’s food in your destination to save space in your suitcase (although you’ll still want to bring enough for the first few days in case the shops are out of your pet’s food).

 When packing, don’t forget to include a few familiar items, like a toy or blanket.
-Although it may not seem necessary at first, it will ensure your pet finds at least some comfort if
+Although it may not seem necessary initially, it will ensure your pet finds some comfort if travelling gets too overwhelming.

-Pets make the best traveling buddies.
+Pets make the best travelling buddies.
 They are thrilled to participate in everything planned for the day, even if it is a simple walk to the nearby park.

-As long as their favorite human is by their side, everywhere is a great place for pets!
-However, you should have a travel itinerary to stay organized and not stumble upon places that are not pet-friendly.
+As long as their favourite human is by their side, everywhere is a great place for pets!
+However, you should have a travel itinerary to stay organised and not stumble upon areas that are not pet-friendly.

 Assuming the sites you’ll visit allow pets, your itinerary should be more about the route than the specific places you want to see.